AffekeNommu/Listy/README.md

 Interface is simple and intended for phone use.
 It shows the database table rows in a html table.
 It has an entry form with a dropdown populated with common shops ordered by most frequently used.
 You can set flags and submit updates of them to the database.
-There is also the remove checked button.
+There is also the remove checked button and an undo for it.